Starrybelle15/Tech-Internship/Medbot/Documentation.md

 Definition: Asthma is a chronic lung condition that causes inflammation and narrowing of the airways...

 Common Symptoms:
-Cough (especially at night)
+1. Cough (especially at night)
-Wheezing
+2. Wheezing
-Shortness of breath
+3. Shortness of breath

 Red Flags (Seek urgent care if these appear):
-Blue lips or face
+1. Blue lips or face
-Severe difficulty breathing
+2. Severe difficulty breathing

 General Advice:
-Avoid known allergens
+1. Avoid known allergens
-Ensure medication adherence
+2. Ensure medication adherence

 ✅ Conclusion

-This chatbot serves as a helpful assistant for parents, caregivers, or students learning about pediatric lung conditions.
-While it's not a replacement for medical advice, it bridges the gap between unstructured web searching and professional consultation.
+This chatbot only serves as a helpful assistant for parents, caregivers, or students learning about pediatric lung conditions.

+While it's not a replacement for medical advice, it does help to somehow bridge the gap between unstructured web searching and professional consultation.